 The soft lining uses synthetic materials rather than natural fabrics, which dry faster and resist bacterial growth better than traditional liners.
 They offer optional cheek pad sizes as accessories, allowing you to customize the fit after purchase.

-Bell Lithium Ventilation Air Management
+Bell Lithium Helmet Ventilation

 The chin vent works better when you’re in a more aggressive riding position, as the airflow hits the vent opening more directly.
 Passive exhaust vents hide under the rear spoiler and draw hot air out effectively.